adhamahmad/location_reminder/README.md

 # Location Reminder

 A Todo list app with location reminders that reminds the user by sending a notification when he reaches a specific location.
 The app will require the user to create an account and login to set and access reminders.
+The app is built using MVVM architecture.

+Some of the technologies and concepts  used in this app:
+- Authentication usig firebase UI
+- Google maps  API
+= Geofencing
+- Notifications
+- Use of Espresso and Mockito to test the app.

 ## Getting Started